ft-interactive/starter-kit/README.md

 # Starter Kit [![Build Status][circle-image]][circle-url] [![Dependency Status][dependencyci-image]][dependencyci-url]

-A template for IG projects – everything you need to build a standalone front end app (including some basic FT page furniture), configured to automatically deploy to the web.
+A template for IG projects â everything you need to build a standalone front end app (including some basic FT page furniture), configured to automatically deploy to the web.

 ---